tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 I walked in.
 My heart began thrashing.
 Adrenaline gnawed at the back of my eyes.

 That place wasn’t a house; hadn’t been for a long while.
 No rooms.
 No division of space.
 Someone had stripped the inside to form a single cavernous chamber.
 Some vestiges of the house it used to be were still apparent.
 Part of the floor was tile.
-Another part was made from carpet.
+Another part was lined with carpet.
 Ten feet up, jagged shards of wood jutted from the walls; all at the same height.
 The remnants of a second floor, maybe.

 On one side, there was a giant metal box.
 The top of it nearly touched the ceiling.
 The outside was smooth and featureless, save for the side that faced the mural, which had a large window.